LonerD/ESGST/README.md

 * Fixed a bug in Main Post Popup that was preventing the script from loading correctly.
 * Fixed a bug in Comment Formatting Helper that was not saving emojis.
 * Fixed a bug in Shared Groups Checker that was not indentifying shared groups with uppercase letters.

-**6.Beta.30.2 (August 19, 2017):**

-* Added an option (2.18.1) to Giveaway Recreator to remove the button for giveaways that have been recreated.
-* Giveaway Recreator now runs on the created page, opens in a new tab and is also shown for giveaways with less entries than copies.
-* Deleting presets, templates and saved replies no longer prompts for a confirmation.
-Instead a "Undo Delete" button will appear so you can restore them if you deleted them by mistake (closes <a href="https://github.com/revilheart/ESGST/issues/206">#206</a>).
-* Fixed a style issue in Giveaway Groups Loader that was not repositioning popups (closes <a href="https://github.com/revilheart/ESGST/issues/232">#232</a>).
-* Fixed a style issue in Giveaway Groups Loader that was adding double underlines to groups (closes <a href="https://github.com/revilheart/ESGST/issues/247">#247</a>).
-* Removed the user icon from Giveaway Groups Loader, since the feature shows avatars again.

-**6.Beta.30.1 (August 19, 2017):**

-* Fixed a bug that was not enabling Giveaway Recreator in profile pages other than page 1.

-**6.Beta.30.0 (August 19, 2017):**

-* Fixed a bug that was preventing the script from running in the entered/won pages.
-* Giveaways visited or hidden no longer count for the option in Header Refresher to indicate if there are unentered wishlist giveaways open.
-* Fixed a bug in Endless Scrolling that was not reversing the pages correctly.

-Added the following features:

-* 2.18 Giveaway Recreator

-**6.Beta.29.0 (August 19, 2017):**

-* Added an option to sync your giveaways from the settings menu, without the need to use User Giveaways Data.
-* Fixed a bug that was not showing the button to manage hidden discussions in the settings menu.
-* If you have Level Progress Visualizer, Created/Entered/Won Giveaway Details, Real CV Calculator or the "Giveaway Info" category in Game Categories enabled, when you create a giveaway you will now get a popup asking you to wait a few seconds until the giveaway is saved in the storage for those features.
-* Level Progress Visualizer now projects what your level will be after your active giveaways end and get marked as received (only works for giveaways created after v6.Beta.29.0) (closes <a href="https://github.com/revilheart/ESGST/issues/181">#181</a>).
-* Real CV Calculator and the "Giveaway Info" category in Game Categories now both take into account active giveaways for calculation (closes <a href="https://github.com/revilheart/ESGST/issues/297">#297</a>).
-* Fixed a bug in Giveaway Filters that was not filtering some filters (closes <a href="https://github.com/revilheart/ESGST/issues/359">#359</a>).
-* Changed how User Giveaways Data is stored.
-* Fixed a bug in Game Categories that was showing the wrong icon/label for the "Multiplayer" category.

-Added the following features:

-* 2.25 Giveaways Manager (closes <a href="https://github.com/revilheart/ESGST/issues/197">#197</a>)

 ---